PeterWangIntel/crosswalk-website/zzz_archive-[Manifest-permissions].md

+*The content of this page has been expanded/corrected and promoted to the main website at https://crosswalk-project.org/#documentation/manifest/permissions.
+Please make any future edits there.*

 Below is the support of permission for Crosswalk API on Android and Tizen.
 The permission names are used in manifest.json.

 |Permission API in Crosswalk|Permission Name in Manifest|Support for Crosswalk on Android since |Support for Crosswalk on Tizen since |